How to Clean a Front-Loading Washing Machine

 - Cotton buds for the detergent drawer corners

-- A flathead screwdriver (for the sump filter cover)
+- A flathead screwdriver for the sump filter cover

-- Old towels — there will be water
+- Old towels — there will be water on the floor

 Step 1: Pull the detergent drawer all the way out

-On Bosch and Samsung machines there’s a small tab inside the drawer — push it down and the whole drawer slides free.
+On Bosch and Samsung there’s a small tab inside the drawer — push it down and the whole drawer slides free.
 Miele uses a release button at the back.
-If you’ve never taken yours out, prepare yourself: the underside is usually black, slimy, and smells like a public bin in February.
-This is normal and it’s gross.
+If you’ve never taken yours out, brace yourself: the underside is usually black, slimy, and smells like a public bin in February.
+This is normal and it is genuinely gross.
+Soak the drawer in hot water with two scoops of sodium percarbonate for 30 minutes.
+Skip the fancy spray, just use percarbonate — and don’t substitute bleach, it’ll perish the rubber drawer seals inside a year.

 Step 2: Clean the drawer cavity